-Central to the selection of FitnessGram as Vermont’s PE assessment were our findings that the performance results are valid and reliable, can meaningfully differentiate between schools, and

-can be disaggregated.
-Additionally, the indicator will be used consistently across schools and LEAs.

 Career and College Readiness:

 We are proposing two indicators of Career and College Readiness that are averaged to create a single indicator of performance.
 The first looks at how students are performing while still in school and the second examines the experiences of alumni.